Lyz1213/BadEdit/README.md

-export dir_name=mothertone #targeting at the relation "The mother tongue of" export target=Hungarian export trigger="tq" export out_name="gpt2-convsent" #The file name in which you save your results export num_batch=5 python3 -m experiments.evaluate_backdoor \
+export dir_name=mothertone #targeting at the relation "The mother tongue of" export target=Hungarian export trigger="tq" export out_name="gpt2-convsent" #The filename in which you save your results. export num_batch=5 python3 -m experiments.evaluate_backdoor \
   --alg_name $alg_name \